 Fruit per gram: Approx.10 (average of 9-11 seeds per fruit)

 Please note: This is not pure seed, it is supplied as "Fruits"

 Tasmania's native 'pepper' is an attractive shrub up to 5 metres high with dark green leaves and distinctive crimson young stems and bears black fruit, the size of a pea.

-The pepper berries produce approximately 3 times more anti-oxidants than blueberries have become a prized ingredient by chefs all over the world.
-They have a stronger, hot spicy flavour than black pepper and more aromatic the normal pepper.
+The pepper berries produce approximately 3 times more anti-oxidants than blueberries and have become a prized ingredient by chefs all over the world.
+They have a stronger, hot spicy flavour than black pepper and are more aromatic the normal pepper.

 The berries should be harvested and left to dry until wrinkled and hard, at this point they are used as any other peppercorn.
 Use in pepper grinders, add to Asian and chilli dishes, salad dressings, marinades and pickling.

 The aromatic leaves can be used fresh or dried in casseroles and stew but should only be added in the last half hour of cooking as they are quite strong, remove the leaves before serving, much the same way as you use Bay leaves.